-The Vernacular Farmhouse may take many forms.
-Examples in Iowa have largely been influenced by National Folk Houses.
+The Vernacular Farmhouse may take many forms, and examples in Iowa have largely been influenced by National Folk Houses.
 The expansion of the American railroad and the towns of the late 19th century that sprung up along them, soon would have wide access to lumber and materials moved rapidly and cost effectively from across the country.
 Construction techniques transitioned from timber post & beam to light wood framed construction.
 House forms and details remained simple and easy to construct.
 Principle house forms include; gable-front, gable-front wing, I-house, and cross gable

-- 1) Functional porches, often full or partial width of house, wrapping porches also occur, but less frequently - (2) Simple pitched gable roofs, arranged with either front gable or side facing gables, cross gables are also common - (3) Simple square porch posts with little or no ornamentation - (4) Horizontal clapboard siding & corner boards are used predominantly, board & batten siding may also be used. - (5) Simple unenclosed eaves with exposed rafter tails are common, simple enclosed eaves & cornices are also used.
+- (2) Simple pitched gable roofs, arranged with either front gable or side facing gables, cross gables are also common - (3) Simple square porch posts with little or no ornamentation - (4) Horizontal clapboard siding & corner boards are used predominantly, board & batten siding may also be used. - (5) Simple unenclosed eaves with exposed rafter tails are common, simple enclosed eaves $\mathcal{C}$ cornices are also used.